pylidc/pylidc.github.io/_sources/tuts/annotation.rst.txt

     print(vol[bbox].shape)
     # => (34, 27, 6)

-The :meth:`pylidc.Annotation.bbox` function accepts a `pad` argument which is quite flexible for adding context about the nodule.
+Note that both the :meth:`pylidc.Annotation.boolean_mask` and the :meth:`pylidc.Annotation.bbox` methods accept a `pad` argument which can be used for adding context about the nodule.

 We can also get the physical dimensions of the bounding box::